weewx/weewx/docs_src/quickstarts/source.md

 # Running WeeWX from source

-This is a guide to running WeeWX directly from the code.
+Because WeeWX is pure-Python and does not need to be compiled, it can be run directly from a source repository.
 This approach is perhaps most appropriate for developers, but it is also useful on older operating systems or on platforms with tight memory and/or storage constraints.

 Although you do not need root privileges to install and configure WeeWX, you will need them to set up a daemon and, perhaps, to change device permissions.

-## Pre-requisites
+## Install pre-requisites

-Ensure that Python 3.7 or later is installed.
+1. Ensure that Python 3.7 or later is installed.
+You will also need pip and `venv`.

-Ensure that the following Python modules are installed:

-* ConfigObj
-* Cheetah
-* PIL

-You may also want the following Python modules:
+2. Set up and activate a virtual environment in your home directory

+    ``` {.shell .copy}
+    python3 -m venv ~/weewx-venv
+    source ~/weewx-venv/bin/activate
+    ```

+3. Make sure pip is up-to-date

+    ``` {.shell .copy}
+    python3 -m pip install pip --upgrade
+    ```

+4. Install the minimum dependencies

+    ``` {.shell .copy}
+    python3 -m pip install CT3 -y
+    python3 -m pip install configobj -y
+    python3 -m pip install Pillow -y
+    ```

+5. Depending on your situation, you may want to install these additional dependencies:

+    ``` {.shell .copy}
-* serial (if your hardware uses a serial port)
+    # If your hardware uses a serial port
+    python3 -m pip install pyserial -y
-* usb (if your hardware uses a USB port)
+    # If your hardware uses a USB port
+    python3 -m pip install pyusb -y
-* ephem (if you want extended celestial information)
+    # If you want extended celestial information:
+    python3 -m pip install ephem -y
+    # If you use MySQL or Maria
+    python3 -m pip install PyMySQL[rsa]
+    ```

 ## Get the code